Kushaalkumar-pothula/MAGNETO-Code/README.md

 git clone https://github.com/Kushaalkumar-pothula/MAGNETO-Code.git
 cd MAGNETO-Code
 ```
-Now you should have the MAGNETO code successfully installed on your computer
+Now you should have the MAGNETO code successfully installed on your computer.

 ## Usage
 To run the code, you must have NumPy and Matplotlib already installed.